 Over the years I’ve met and helped extraordinary people, and I’m really proud of what we’ve accomplished together.

 When I’m not working I like to travel (mainly to South America), read and go swimming.
-And I’m also always interested in meeting new people and listening to them.
+And I’m also always interested in meeting new people and listening to their personal stories.

 Please find more information at Linkedin